DuraMAT/pvpro/README.md

 # Examples

-## Estimate size of power block
-The size of a power block can be estimated by first estimating `vmp_ref` and `imp_ref`.
-The number of modules in series in and parallel are then found by dividing by the datasheet

-An example with the NIST ground dataset is provided in the file [example_estimate_number_series_parallel.py](examples/example_estimate_number_series_parallel.py)

 ## Run analysis on synthetic data

 By generating a PV dataset with known module degradation, the performance of the algorithm in extracting single diode model parameters can be tested.
 A jupyter notebook showing the generation of dataset and analysis of this dataset is provided in [Synthetic_analyze.ipynb](examples/Synthetic_analyze.ipynb).
 Estimated evolution trends of parameters show good match with the ground truth.